Understanding print products

-A part of Customer's Canvas is a WYSIWYG web-to-print designer, which means that the customer previews the product that is being created while it is being edited.
+A part of Design Editor is a WYSIWYG web-to-print designer, which means that the customer previews the product that is being created while it is being edited.
 However, for some products, the image which the user expects to see and the result in a PDF file are quite different.
 For example, imagine that you are printing address stickers for envelopes.
 The user may want to see an envelope image that shows their address in the upper-left corner.
 However, you do not want to display the envelope image in the resulting PDF file.

-You can solve this problem with the help of mockup templates.
+You can solve this problem with the help of mockups.
 A mockup is a visual representation of the merchandise your customer wants to create - envelopes, t-shirts, coffee mugs, paper cups, etc. It is stored as a JPEG, PNG or a PSD file.
 Unlike a design template, a mockup is used only in the web-to-print designer and it is never rendered in the output PDF.

 When you use a mockup template, you should usually specify the location of the design template, which may depend on a product or on a selected option (for example, whether the user wants to have an image printed in the left or right corner).

-Although Customer's Canvas does not have any restrictions on how the user modifies the product template, for some products you may want to set some limitations.
+Although Design Editor does not have any restrictions on how the user modifies the product template, for some products you may want to set some limitations.
 For example, you may want to use a specific color theme wherein each color should have particular CMYK values.
 Or the font selected by a user could be in a list defined by your designers to avoid ruining the aesthetics of a template.

 That is why the system allows you to consider a list of accepted colors and fonts as part of a product.
 When opening the print designer, you have the choice whether to use globally defined fonts and colors or to load product-specific ones.